Jade Packer

-Jade Lois I Packer (born 19 May 1998) is an English bodybuilder, sports model, former sprinter and television personality, known from the role of "Electro" on BBC One game show Gladiators.
+Jade Lois I Packer (born 19 May 1998) is an English gold medal holding bodybuilder, sports model, former sprinter and television personality, known from the role of "Electro" on BBC One game show Gladiators.
 In her youth, she was titled as one of the "Top 10 Fastest Runners in the UK".

 Early life

-Jade Lois I Packer was born in Essex on 19 May 1998.
-At an early age, she enjoyed at sprinting, and did compete in National level for the Great Britain and Northern Ireland.
+Jade Lois I Packer was born in Essex, East of England on 19 May 1998.
+From an early age, she enjoyed sprinting, and competed at National level for the Great Britain and Northern Ireland.

 Career

 At just aged 12, Packer ranked in the "Top 10 Fastest Runners in the UK" for 150 metres.
 Later, she has achieved many titles from various championships over both 100 metres and 200 metres.

 Packer got into bodybuilding at the age of 18, after discovering the sport on Instagram.
 Her dedication to training won her 4 x Top 3 UKBFF Placings in the Wellness Category, as well as an invite to compete at the Arnold Classic and an IFBB Elite Pro Card by taking Gold at the English Grand Prix.
 Now training in CrossFit, with a unique "hybrid-style" that incorporates her athletic background, Packer describes running as 'still her forte' alongside strength and power.
 In 2024, she appeared on the BBC's sports game show Gladiators as "Electro".
 She believed that it is a "good opportunity for the new generation" to see her in the program, and hopes to be an inspiration.

 Packer is also successful influencer in social medias, and boasts with around 40,000 followers on her Instagram.
 She has become a "prominent figure" in the fitness community through her role as an online coach and sports model, and her unique approach to training has helped many.